 You’ll also want good screwdrivers in various sizes.
 A nice vanadium-tipped flat head screwdriver is going to get a lot of use.
 I also use precision screwdrivers a lot for poking around small spaces and they’re cheap.

-grounding supplies.
+You’re agoing to want a bunch of grounding supplies.
 I can’t tell you exactly what to buy because cities and towns have their own ordinances, but you’ll usually want grounding straps, grounding blocks, and a lot of good copper wire.
 People tend not to ground their equipment like they should because usually the equipment works great without being grounded and it tends to get late in the day.
 But trust me, grounding isn’t the law, it’s also a great idea.
 It can save your home from destruction, plain and simple.